FilipPaskalev/Password-generator/README.md

 ![](./assets/imgs/gitHub-dropdown-download-zip-selection.png)

 11. Unzip the project.

+> [!TIP]
-(You can use [7-zip](https://www.7-zip.org/) if you don't have software for unzipping.
-It's free.)
+> You can use 7-Zip if you don't have file archiver.
+> **7-Zip** is **free software** with **open source**.
+The most of the code is under the **GNU LGPL** license.
+Some parts of the code are under the BSD 3-clause License.
+Also there is unRAR license restriction for some parts of the code.
+Read [7-Zip License](https://www.7-zip.org/license.txt) information.
+> Download the application from [official website](https://www.7-zip.org/).

-12. Open project with VS Code or other IDE.
+13. Open project with VS Code or other IDE.

 ### Option 2 - Clone project from [GitHuB](https://github.com/) repository